 Like most muffins, these Banana Butterscotch Muffins are made by the creaming method:

-- Combine the dry ingredients in a bowl and set aside.
+- Combine the dry ingredients and set aside.

 - Pulse the butterscotch chips in a food processor.
 (This step is optional, but I prefer the smaller chips to keep the muffins light!)

-- Cream the butter and sugar until light and fluffy, then add the egg, buttermilk, vanilla extract, and mashed bananas.
+- Cream the butter and sugar, then add the egg, buttermilk, vanilla extract, and mashed bananas.

 - Add the dry ingredients, mixing until nearly incorporated.